larescze/seclab/README.md

 <p>Shodan is search engine for Internet-connected devices (webcams, routers, servers, etc.).
 Shodan provides banners which are information about device (IP address, software, version, server, serial number, location, vulnerabilities, etc.) through the REST API.</p>
 <h4>REST API</h4>
 <p>The REST API provides methods to search Shodan, look up hosts, get summary information on queries, get information about number of results, narrow search results by filters, search for devices with default passwords, look up devices vulnerable to certain exploits or get port numbers that the crawlers are looking for.</p>
+<p>This project uses REST API so you can search through the Shodan database and select some summarization filters with chart visualization.</p>
 <h3>Exploits</h3>

 <h4>Directory Traversal</h4>
 <p>Directory traversal is a type of HTTP exploit that allows attackers to gain unauthorized access to restricted directories and files outside of root directory.
 An attacker may manipulate a URL with special characters “../” to bypass security filters.</p>

 <h4>DoS</h4>
 <p>Denial of service (DoS) is an attack targeting the availability of web applications.
-Rather than to steal information the goal of a DoS attack is to slow down or take down a website.
+Rather than to steal information the goal of a DoS attack is to slow down or bring down machine's web server.
 A DoS attack exhaust computing resources of a target by generating high or slow rate traffic.
 Constant flooding of targeted network with traffic prevents legitimate users from accessing the website. </p>
-<p>This attack floods the HTTP or HTTPS ports with get requests or floods the website forms with random data. </p>
+<p>This attack periodically floods the HTTP or HTTPS ports with HTTP headers (GET requests).
+Targeted server will keep accomplished connections open, filling their maximum concurrent connection pool and denying connection attempts from another clients.</p>

 <h4>SQL Injection</h4>
 <p>SQL injection is code injection attack, in which part of SQL statement is inserted into an entry field in an application connected to database.
 If application is vulnerable to this exploit the SQL statement is executed.
 SQL statement can allow access to sensitive data form the database, modify the database data or delete the whole table.</p>